Skip Navigation

 Annotation: This document summarizes results from an environmental scan to identify existing oral health performance and quality-measure concepts for both the pediatric and the adult populations.
 Contents include information about the background, methods, and results of the scan and a discussion of data sources and developing quality measures using administrative claims data vs. patient record data.
 A table of quality measures identified through the scan is also provided.

-Keywords: Claims, Data sources, Dental care, Measures, Medical records, Oral health, Program improvement, Quality assurance, Third party payers
+Keywords: Claims, Data sources, Measures, Medical records, Oral health, Oral health care, Program improvement, Quality assurance, Third party payers

 U.S. Agency for Healthcare Research and Quality.
 2010–.
 United States Health Information Knowledgebase.
 Rockville, MD: U.S. Agency for Healthcare Research and Quality, multiple items.